-Note: Following steps assume virtualenv used by Weblate is active (what can be done by . ~/weblate-env/bin/activate).
-In case this is not true, you will have to specify full path to weblate command as ~/weblate-env/bin/weblate.
+Note: The following assumes the virtualenv used by Weblate is activated (by executing . \sim /weblate-env/bin/activate).
+If not, specify the full path to the weblate command as \sim /weblate-env/bin/weblate.

 - Copy the file ~/weblate-env/lib/python3.9/site-packages/weblate/ settings_example.py to ~/weblate-env/lib/python3.9/site-packages/weblate/ settings.py. - 2.
 Adjust the values in the new settings.py file to your liking.
 You will need to provide at least the database credentials and Django secret key, but you will want more changes for production setup, see Adjusting configuration. - 3.
-Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):
+Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for a production-ready setup):

-4. Create the administrator user account and copy the password it outputs to the clipboard, and also save it for later use:
+4. Create an account for the administrator user and copy its password to the clipboard, and also save it for later use: